sailshq/skipper/EXAMPLE-UPSTREAM-RECEIVER.md

 # Simplified example

-It is helpful to look at a somewhat simplified example of the `receive()` method defined in this adapter:
+It is helpful to look at a somewhat simplified example of the `receive()` method defined in Skipper FSadapters:

 ```js
 module.exports = function receive(options) {